dbeck/dbeck.github.io/_posts/2015-09-17-5-lessons-learnt-from-choosing-zeromq-and-protobuf.markdown

 The issue with REQ-REP is that it allows one request to be served in parallel and due to the fact that it requires to send a reply for every request it is very fragile.

 Example: I have a third party service that I want to wrap in a ZeroMQ interface.
 I am receiving ZeroMQ requests that I translate into a native request to this third party service.
-If this external service becomes slow or stops responding than it becomes very unconvenient to handle this on the ZeroMQ side.
+If this external service becomes slow or stops responding than it becomes very inconvenient to handle this on the ZeroMQ side.

 Advice: use REQ-ROUTER sockets all the time because REP sockets are pretty useless for any real world application.